UtilityGenAI

 💡 Analysis

-To be fair, Platform consistency: Cursor works uniformly for general use everywhere.
+To be fair, Platform consistency: Cursor works uniformly for An AI-first code editor forked from VS Code, with AI woven into every part of the workflow. everywhere.

 ⚖️ Verdict